ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 > What does the following IF...
 THEN...
 ELSE conditional statement output?
 >
 > **Pseudocode:**
-> 1. Set x equal to 7
+> 1. Assign x the value of 7
 > 2. If x is less than 6, then print the value of x
 > 3. Else print "x is greater than or equal to 6"
 >